-- The contingency reserve concept is highly prudent for medical plans, as outlined in language contained earlier in this presentation from the HSB Contingency Reserve Policy 210. - A key element guiding this is for medical plans, the member financial responsibility on high-cost claims is capped through plan out-of-pocket maximums, whereas plan financial responsibility for a member is not capped. - However, for dental, the plan's financial responsibility per member is capped through plan annual maximums and lifetime orthodontic benefit maximums. - Self-funded active dental PPO plan annual benefit maximum per person (excluding diagnostic and preventive services): \$2,500. - Self-funded active dental PPO plan lifetime orthodontic maximum per person: \$1,500 to \$2,500, depending on provider network status.
+- The contingency reserve concept is highly prudent for medical plans, as outlined in language contained earlier in this presentation from the HSB Contingency Reserve Policy 210. - A key element guiding this is for medical plans, the member financial responsibility on high-cost claims is capped through plan out-of-pocket maximums, whereas plan financial responsibility for a member is not capped. - However, for dental, the plan's financial responsibility per member is capped through plan annual maximums and lifetime orthodontic benefit maximums. - Thus, the criteria outlined earlier in this presentation for prudency of a dental plan contingency reserve, as also stated in HSB Contingency Reserve Policy 210, do not apply to a self-funded dental plan as a practical matter-though historically the Contingency Reserve Policy 210 has included provision for the active employee selffunded dental PPO plan.